mikedll/mriveracrm/README.md

     g f release start v1.x

 Fix any bugs.
-Do assets compilation and deploy.
+Do assets compilation and deploy, if assets have changed.

     RAILS_ENV=production rake assets:deploy  # this does an assets:precompile, too.